-2020 AED'000 2019 AED'000
+2021 AED'000 2020 AED'000

-Opening balance Transferred from other receivables (refer note (iii) below) 22,508 22,508 22,508
+Opening balance Transferred from other receivables (refer note (ii) below) Additions made during the year (refer note (iii) below) 45,016 - 2,277 22,508 22,508

-Closing balance 45,016 22,508
+Closing balance 47,293 45,016

-- (i) During the year 2018, the board of directors has resolved to divest the investment in Autoline Industrial Park Limited within next twelve months.
+- (i) During the year 2018, the board of directors has resolved to divest the investment in Autoline Industrial Park Limited (AIPL) within next twelve months.
 In December 2018, the Group divested 50% of the investment in Autoline Industrial Parks Limited for a total gross consideration of AED 39.08 million which was receivable over 33 months.
 The net consideration after discounting and deduction of the expected cost to sell was AED 28.4 million resulting in a gain of AED 5.9 million.
-During the year 2019, unwinding of discount amounting to AED 2.5 million had been recognized. - (ii) During 2020, Due to Covid-19 pandemic and resultant economic slowdown, buyer expressed his inability to continue with the scheduled payments towards the consideration for purchase of AIPL shares as his cash flows were seriously impacted.
+During the year 2020, unwinding of discount amounting to AED 2.5 million had been recognized. - (ii) During the year 2020, Due to Covid-19 pandemic and resultant economic slowdown, buyer expressed his inability to continue with the scheduled payments towards the consideration for purchase of AIPL shares as his cash flows were seriously impacted.
 After negotiations, both parties signed the termination agreement to terminate the agreement for sale of company's 50% shares in Autoline Industrial Park Limited.
-Consequently, gain recognized on sale of shares amounting to AED 8,457 thousand was reversed and the amount due from the buyer was reclassified from other receivables to reinstate the Asset held for sale at its original cost. - (iii) Management is in active discussion with one of potential buyers to sell the investment.
+Consequently, gain recognized on sale of shares amounting to AED 8.4 million (gain of AED 5.9 million & discounting impact AED 2.5 million) was reversed and the amount due from the buyer was reclassified from other receivables to reinstate the Asset held for sale at its original cost. - (iii) During the current year, company paid an amount of AED 2.3 million towards subscription of 858,231 equity shares of AIPL.
+Allotment of shares was completed in 2021 and the formalities of dematerialization of shares is under process as on 31 December 2021. - (iv) The Board of Directors of AIPL has approved a joint development of the land with a developer and the regulatory procedures for the joint development of the land are being completed. - (v) Management is in active discussion with potential buyers and expect to sell the investment within next 12 to 15 months.
 Management is of the view that carrying value is not expected to be higher than the fair value less cost to sell.

-Sharjah Cement and Industrial Development Co.
+Sharjah Cement & Industrial Development Co.
 (PJSC) and its subsidiary NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS